seznam/ima/docs/cli/plugins/analyze-plugin.md

 :::note

-The plugin also prints these links directly into the console when the build finishes, for easier acces.
+The plugin also prints these links directly into the console when the build finishes, for easier access.

 :::